bguidinger/Xrm.ReportScheduler/docs/INSTALL.md

    ![](./ReportRenderer_Azure_Permissions.png "New Registration")

 8. Add a new key.
 After saving, copy the generated Value.
+You will use this as the Client Secret below.

    ![](./ReportRenderer_Azure_Keys.png "Keys")